-Advances in wood flooring during the past few years mean that you now can have wood flooring anywhere in your home or business.
-Where you want to put it, however, will determine the type of wood flooring you can use.
+Wood flooring can enhance any room in your home or business.
+Where you want to put it will determine the type of wood flooring you can use.

 Unfinished and Factory Finished Wood Flooring

 All wood flooring requires a finish.
 This is a protective coat that seals your floor against every day wear.

-You can buy unfinished wood flooring, and your installer will sand the wood and apply the finish on the job site.
+With unfinished wood flooring, your installer will sand the wood and apply the finish on the job site.
 There are several finish options available.
-Learn more about finish options.
-If you are looking for a specific color or need to match existing flooring, this option may suit your needs better.
+This is the best option if you are looking for a specific color or need to match existing flooring.

-Also available for purchase is factory-finished wood flooring, where the finish was applied at the manufacturer.
-This type of flooring has become as widely available as unfinished wood flooring.
+With factory-finished wood flooring, the finish is applied at the manufacturer facility.
 These floors require less time to install because the sanding and finishing process has already happened.
 The floors are ready to walk on immediately following the installation.

-Talk to your installer or retailer about what options best suit your lifestyle and needs.
+Talk to your installer or retailer about which option best suits your lifestyle and needs.

 Solid and Engineered Wood Flooring

-Solid wood flooring is exactly what the name implies: a solid piece of wood from top to bottom.
-The thickness of solid wood flooring can vary, but generally ranges from ¾” to 5/16”.
-One of the many benefits of solid wood flooring is that it can be sanded and refinished many times.
+Solid wood flooring is a solid piece of wood from top to bottom.
+The thickness varies from ¾” to 5/16”.
 Solid wood flooring can be installed above or on grade, and can be sanded and refinished several times during its service life.